Ultraviolet-C (UVC) Germicidal Devices: What Consumers Need to Know

 |UV Lamps and Components

 (Ballasts, LED drivers, UV light sources, Controls & Sensors)

 |Components||Components for use in UVC equipment and germicidal systems; contact UL Solutions to discuss the specific use and design as well as the intended operation, e.g., within luminaires or only within equipment designed specifically for germicidal applications.||Various, as applicable|

 Can UL Solutions help me measure UV performance?

 All products are eligible for performance testing such as photobiologic, photometric and ingress testing.
 Performance can be assessed with or without a safety certification and will not include a UL Mark.
 Contact us to discuss specific performance measurements and risk categories.

 UL Solutions also offers the UL Verify program in which marketing claims made by a brand about their products, processes, systems or facilities are tested and verified by UL Solutions as credible.

 The use of UVC devices in schools, offices, hospitality/entertainment, food services, airports/transportation/car services and many other locations are a key focus for building owners, facilities managers and administrators alike.

 Anyone involved with germicidal and disinfecting products should be interested in the safe use of UVC devices related to lighting, HVAC, appliances and other product categories.
-From functional safety to predictive modeling and robotic technology, UL can help you navigate the use of UVC in enclosed products, UVGI applications, open air technology and more.
+From functional safety to predictive modeling and robotic technology, UL Solutions can help you navigate the use of UVC in enclosed products, UVGI applications, open air technology and more.